PadowYT2/wemx-freekassa/README.md

-# Thanks for downloading Freekassa Payment Service!
+# Thanks for downloading FreeKassa Payment Service!

 ## Installation instructions:
 1. Upload the files from the zip via SFTP/FTP (recommended) or a Text Editor